raindogdance/FAQ/whirlpool.md

 ### What are the fees?

-You currently pay a one-off fee of 5% to start mixing a bitcoin UTXO (the Tx0).
+You currently pay a one-off fee of 5% of the pool fee to start mixing a bitcoin UTXO (the Tx0).
 As long as you leave the UTXO in the mix your Anonymity set will increase at no additional cost.

-Importantly this is 5% of the pool denomination not 5% of the amount being mixed, so 0.05 BTC pool is 0.0025 BTC fee regardless of how much is being mixed & 0.01 BTC pool is 0.0005 BTC fee.
+Note, this is 5% of the pool denomination not 5% of the amount being mixed, so 0.05 BTC pool is 0.0025 BTC fee regardless of how much is being mixed & 0.01 BTC pool is 0.0005 BTC fee.

 The more you mix and the longer you stay in pool the cheaper whirlpool becomes (relative to other mixing tools).
 Whirlpool can be expensive if you are mixing in a pool denomination that is too large for the amount you're mixing.